jdnyzio/DAND_nodes/Project/Nodes/new_project_overview.md

 Ready to submit your project?
 Collect the following files:

 1. A pdf document containing your answers to the rubric questions.
-This
-    > file should document your data wrangling process.
+    > This file should document your data wrangling process.

-2. Your Python code for the OpenStreetMap Case Study, as well as any
+2. Your Python code for the OpenStreetMap Case Study,
-    > additional code you used in auditing and cleaning your dataset for
+    > as well as any additional code you used in auditing and cleaning your dataset for
     > the final project.

-3. A text file containing a link to the map position you wrangled in
+3. A text file containing
+    > Link to the map position you wrangled in your project
+    > Link to the QGIS cloud hosted map you've created.
-    > your project, a short description of the area and a reason for
+    > Short description of the area and a reason for your choice.
-    > your choice.

 4. An .osm file containing a sample part of the map region you used
     > (around 1 - 10 MB in size).
 See instructor notes.

-5. A text file containing a list of Web sites, books, forums, blog
+5. A text file containing a list of
+    > Web sites, books, forums, blog
     > posts, github repositories etc that you referred to or used in
     > this submission (Add N/A if you did not use such resources).

 Then go back to your Udacity Home, click on the project, and follow the instructions to submit:

--   If you want to submit your files through a "Link to Project", upload
+-   If you want to submit your files through a "Link to Project"
-    > your project files onto Github and send us the link.
+    > Upload your project files onto Github and send us the link.

 -   If you instead want to submit your files through "Upload a Zip",
-    > compress your project directory, and submit that zip file.
+    > Compress your project directory, and submit that zip file.

 You should receive a full evaluation of your project within 24 hours of your original submission.